 “Banks are creating more engaging mobile experiences and applying proven UX [user experience] principles to make apps simple to navigate and easy to use,” Lanvera adds.

-Conclusion: Winning Millennials in banking
+Winning Millennials in banking: The path forward

 As Millennials move into a new financial services segment as mature customers, they have helped to transform the traditional banking models along the way, demanding digital innovation, enhanced personalization, and smart money management advice.